MicrosoftDocs/azure-dev-docs/articles/java/quickstarts/twas-vms.md

 ![Test application via browser](./media/twas-vms/test-app-running-page.png)

-Refreshing the browser will cycle through the server instances using the `round robin` load-balancing policy (the default for the Static Cluster deployment).
+Refreshing the browser will cycle through the server instances using the **Round Robin load-balancing policy** (the default for the Static Cluster deployment).

 ## Conclusion and Next Steps